kelsa-pi/unostarter/README.md

 # unostarter

-Unostarter is a python module (PyUNO) which integrates frequently used methods in LibreOffice macro development.
+Unostarter is a PyUNO project template and module which integrates frequently used methods in LibreOffice macro development.

+## Features

+The unostarter provides:
+* project template for easy start for beginners and newcomers
+* example macro to start with
+* python module which integrates:
+  * frequently used methods in macro development and
-Additionally, the module provides simple dialog boxes for interaction with a user.
+  * simple dialog boxes for interaction with a user
+* execute macro:
+   * inside the office `LibreOffice-Tools-Macro` menu
+   * connect to remote procces

 ## Usage

 Unzip and copy my_project in `.../Script/python` directory.

     my_project/                         > project root dir